mjsalerno/memguard/pin/util/README.md

 2. make is installed.

 ## Using the WhiteList class
-1. #include "whitelist.h" in the source file you want to use the WhiteList class in.
+1. include "whitelist.h" in the project you want to use the WhiteList class in.

 ## Verifying WhiteList works
 1. Navigate to cse409/pin/util